beegee-tokyo/DHTesp/README.md

 When I searched through Github for DHT libraries, I found a lot of them, some of them offers additional functions, some of them only basic temperature and humidity values.
 I wanted to combine all interesting functions into one library.
 In addition, none of the DHT libraries I found were written to work without errors on the ESP32.
 For ESP32 (a multi core/ multi processing SOC) task switching must be disabled while reading data from the sensor.
 Another problem I found is that many of the available libraries use the same naming (dht.h, dht.cpp), which easily leads to conflicts if different libraries are used for different platforms.

+The library is tested as well on ESP8266 and should work on AVR boards as well.

 Changes to the original library:
 --------
 - 2017-12-12: Renamed DHT class to DHTesp and filenames from dht.* to DHTesp.* to avoid conflicts with other libraries - beegee-tokyo, <beegee@giesecke.tk>.